lucidrains/med-seg-diff-pytorch/README.md

 accelerate launch driver.py --mask_channels=1 --input_img_channels=3 --image_size=64 --data_path='./data' --dim=64 --epochs=100 --batch_size=1 --scale_lr --gradient_accumulation_steps=4
 ```
 If you want to add in self condition where we condition with the mask we have so far, do --self_condition

-## Appreciation

-- <a href="https://stability.ai/">StabilityAI</a> for the generous sponsorship, as well as my other sponsors out there

 ## Todo